jfitisoff/insite/README.md

 # Usage

-# First create a site object instance, defining a "base URL" for
+# New site instance (the only required argument is a "base URL" for the site.)
-# the site.

 site = Wikipedia.new("https://en.wikipedia.org")

-# Open a browser for the site (default is Chrome and assumes you
+# Opens a browser for the site (default browser type is Chrome.)
-# have Chromedriver installed.)
 site.open

-# Sites know about all of their pages:
+# Sites know about all of their pages.
+This method returns all of the page
+# object classes that have been defined for the site:
 site.pages
 => [MainPage, PortalContentsPage]

-# Get the page that's currently being displayed.
-Neither of the
+# To get the page that's currently being displayed you can call this method.
-# pages you've defined are being displayed so a special "undefined
+# The browser was just opened and a Wikipedia page isn't being displayed yet.
-# page" is returned.
+# So an "undefined" page is returned.
+This is a special page class that's
+# returned any time that a page isn't recognized.
+Undefined pages support any
+# components that you may have written.
 site.page
 => #<Insite::UndefinedPage:0x00007fe3eb172718
  @browser=#<Watir::Browser:0x..fe5ecb18b91b57fe url="data:," title="">,